Welcome to Yellow Kite

 “We can all make a difference!”

-Attachment Lead in School Training – 7 day modular training over 7 months – November 2015-April 2016
+NOW ACCREDITED BY THE UNIVERSITY OF BRIGHTON: Attachment Lead in Schools Training – 7 day modular training over 7 months

 The Attachment Lead Network – Click the following link for resources, training and more for schools, authorities and organisations: